 There are models where knobs can be turned smoothly and continuously across the entire range of settings, while others allow only discrete values with defined clicks.
 Both the options have their merits and demerits.

 As an example, you may desire to add brightness to your sound by adding 9 dB for all frequencies above 8 kHz.
 Such a shape with a peak or dip contour and flat cut or boost region is called a shelf.
-The bump up or down has the shape of one half of a bell curve.
+The bump up or down has the shape of one-half of a bell curve.

-- 1Boost in the lower end.
+- Boost in the lower end.

-- 2Boost in the higher range
+- Boost in the higher range

-- 3Cut in the lower range.
+- Cut in the lower range.

-- 4Boost in the higher end
+- Boost in the higher end

 A -3 dB bass cut (red), and a +9 dB treble boost (blue).

-As discussed in the beginning, anything that modifies the spectral response is construed to be an audio filter in common parlance and under this loose definition, all the EQ’s qualify to be considered as filters and are called as such.
+As discussed in the beginning, anything that modifies the spectral response is construed to be an audio filter in common parlance, and under this loose definition, all the EQs qualify to be considered as filters and are called as such.
 However, under the strict definition, a true filter must have the shape as shown in the diagram below and are of the following two basic types:

-- 1High Pass Filter: It allows high frequencies to pass without any change in amplitude but attenuate all the lower ones.
+- High Pass Filter: It allows high frequencies to pass without any amplitude change but attenuates all the lower ones.

-- 2Low Pass Filter: It has opposite action than the high pass filter, allowing lower frequencies to pass without any change in amplitude while attenuating the higher ones.
+- Low Pass Filter: It has the opposite action of the high pass filter, allowing lower frequencies to pass without any change in amplitude while attenuating the higher ones.

-- 1Shelving EQ’s can cut or boost, while filters can only cut and do not boost anything.
+- Shelving EQs can cut or boost, while filters can only cut and do not boost anything.

-- 2Shelf EQ’s flatten once the amount of cut or boost is reached, while filters will keep cutting and cutting.
-This means that shelf EQ will have a limit to cut or boost say 12 dB boost or 16 dB cut, while no such number is necessary for any filter.
+- Shelf EQs flatten once the amount of cut or boost is reached, while filters will keep cutting and cutting.
+This means that shelf EQ will have a limit to cut or boost, say 12 dB boost or 16 dB cut, while no such number is necessary for any filter.

 With all this background about the basics of filters/equalization and how these can shape the sounds of your music, let us start our journey into the world of EQ pedals.

-Some of the popular EQ pedals are MXR 10 band equalizer, Boss GE-7 (7 band equalizer), MXR 6 band equalizer, Empress ParaEq, Joyo JF-11 (6 band EQ and clone of MXR).
+Some of the popular EQ pedals are MXR 10 band equalizer, Boss GE-7 (7 band equalizer), MXR 6 band equalizer, Empress ParaEq, Joyo JF-11 (6-band EQ and clone of MXR).